Blakrunner/Blakrunner/README.md

 - 👋 Hi, I’m @Blakrunner
-- 👀 I’m interested in coding c++, Ive been dabbling in the SFML Library for years now, I've only recently gone online with some of my codes.
+- 👀 I’m interested in coding c++ and python, Ive been dabbling in the SFML Library for years now, I've only recently gone over to python with some of my codes.
-- 🌱 I’m currently learning opengl
+- 🌱 I’m currently learning PYQT5, cv2
 - 💞️ I’m looking to collaborate on anything.
 - 📫 How to reach me boydkuhnel@gmail.com